-What Is an Online Family Nurse Practitioner Program?
+What are Online Family Nurse Practitioner Programs (No GRE Required)?

-An online family nurse practitioner program prepares you with the skills you’ll need to become a family nurse practitioner, or FNP.
-This is a nurse practitioner who has specialized training to treat both adults and children.
-FNPs typically spend years treating the same families while working in clinics, which means they carefully monitor health, offer preventive care, and treat acute illnesses and injuries in people of all ages.
+An online family nurse practitioner program prepares you with the skills you’ll need to become a family nurse practitioner (FNP).
+An FNP is a nurse practitioner who has specialized training to treat both adults and children.
+FNPs typically spend years treating the same families while working in family clinics.
+They are highly skilled and experienced in carefully monitoring health, offering preventive care, and treating acute illnesses and injuries in people of all ages.

-While most people who complete online family nurse practitioner programs become FNPs, they can transition into related careers in healthcare, too.
-For instance, they might enter another type of nurse practitioner specialty, such as for acute care, pediatrics, gerontology, or adult mental health.
+While most people who complete online family nurse practitioner programs become FNPs, they can also transition into related healthcare careers.
+For example, they might enter another type of nurse practitioner specialty such as acute care, pediatrics, gerontology, or adult mental health.

-If you already know you’re interested in completing a family nurse practitioner program, it might be time to consider if an online or on-campus program suits your needs.
+If you already know you’re interested in completing a family nurse practitioner program, think about whether an online or on-campus program better suits your needs.
 Online family nurse practitioner programs are more common than ever, mainly because they’re more flexible than on-campus programs.
-Many people looking to earn a degree as an FNP are already working in the medical field and don’t have time to drive to campus every day for class.
-Online classes give healthcare workers the flexibility they need to keep working as they gain an education in the specialty they want to focus on.
-So if you can’t go to campus every day to train for your new career, you should look at online family nurse practitioner programs that will fit your schedule.
+Many people looking to earn a degree as an FNP are already working in the medical field and don’t have the time or means to travel to a campus everyday.
+Online classes give healthcare workers the flexibility and freedom they need to pursue their academic goals while still working.
+So, if you can’t go to campus every day to train for your new career, you should consider an online family nurse practitioner program that will fit your schedule.

 How Much Does an Online Family Nurse Practitioner Program Cost?

-In most cases, when you graduate from family nurse practitioner programs with no GRE required, you’ll get a degree called a Master of Science in Nursing (MSN).
-The cost for this program can vary quite a bit depending on a few factors, but the range is about $25,000 to $100,000 on average.
+In most cases, when you graduate from an online family nurse practitioner program with no GRE required, you’ll get a degree called a Master of Science in Nursing (MSN).
+The cost for this program can vary quite a bit depending on a few factors, but according to GetEducated.com, the range is about $15,000 to $98,000 on average.

-As you make your budget for school, you’ll need to decide if you’re going to be living on or near the campus, or if you’ll try to find online family nurse practitioner programs that are entirely virtual.
-This can save you a lot of money on gas since you won’t have to commute, and you can live anywhere while you take your classes online, so this is an ideal option if you want to limit your spending on school.
-Plus, when your classes are all online, you won’t have to spend your daytime hours in class, which means you can keep working as you get an education to become an FNP.
+As you budget for school, you’ll need to decide if you’re going to be living on or near campus, or if you’ll try to find online family nurse practitioner programs that are entirely virtual.
+This can save you a lot of money on gas and public transit since you won’t have to commute.
+You can live anywhere while you take your classes online, so this is an ideal option if you want to limit your spending.
+Additionally, when your courses are all online, you won’t have to spend your daytime hours in class, which means you can keep working as you get an education to become an FNP.

-Becoming a family nurse practitioner is a good way to secure a salary that’s higher than average.
-PayScale reports that the median annual salary for an FNP is $96,845 as of July 2021.
-But the range is about $82,000 to $127,000, meaning your salary may be slightly higher or lower than the average.
+Completing an online family nurse practitioner program with no GRE required and becoming a family nurse practitioner is a good way to secure a salary that’s higher than average.
+PayScale reports that the median annual salary for an FNP is $102,556 as of October 2023.
+Salaries range between approximately $85,000 and $127,000, so your salary may be slightly higher or lower than the average.

 What Is the Job Outlook for Family Nurse Practitioners?

-The future of FNPs is very bright, so you should have no trouble finding a job when you complete a program that prepares you for this career.
-The Bureau of Labor Statistics (BLS) reports that the expected job growth between 2019 and 2029 is a whopping 45%, which is much faster than average.
+The future of FNPs is very bright, so you should have no trouble finding a job when you complete an online family nurse practitioner program.
+The Bureau of Labor Statistics (BLS) reports that the expected job growth between 2022 and 2032 is a whopping 38%, which is much faster than average.

-In fact, more than 117,000 FNP jobs will be added during that time, so you should start looking into online family nurse practitioner programs if you want a good chance of getting a job in this field.
+In fact, more than 123,000 FNP jobs will be added during that time, so you should start looking into online family nurse practitioner programs with no GRE required if you want a good chance of getting a job in this field.
 The main reason for this high demand of FNPs is the increased focus on preventive care, as well as the increased healthcare needs of an aging population.

 Courses in Online Family Nurse Practitioner Programs

 Instead, you’ll have a chance to deepen your understanding of how to give the best care to patients from infancy to old age.
-Though the exact class names and descriptions vary depending on the school, most online family nurse practitioner programs require courses that include the following:
+Though the exact class names and descriptions vary depending on the school, most online family nurse practitioner programs with no GRE require courses that include the following: